ubcbraincircuits/AHF_setup/README.md

 9. If you experience any problems with the install it is recommended to run the script and enter '0' at the starting prompt.
 This will clear any cloned repos/folders created durring the installation (after the fact) and is useful if a timeout error or remote host disconnect results in a partial install.

+10. After installation you should see a few folders.
+The main function is located within the folder "AutoHeadFix"